Activities After Total Knee Replacement

 As soon as your doctor gives you the go-ahead, you can return to many of the sports activities you enjoyed before your knee replacement.

-- Swimming is an excellent low-impact activity after a total knee replacement; you can begin as soon as the sutures have been removed and the wound is healed.
+- Swimming is an excellent low-impact activity after a total knee replacement; you can begin swimming as soon as the wound is sufficiently healed.
+Your doctor will let you know when you can begin.

-- In general, lower impact fitness activities such as golfing, bicycling, and light tennis will help increase the longevity of your knee and are preferable over high-impact activities such as jogging, racquetball and skiing.
+- In general, lower impact fitness activities such as golfing, bicycling, and doubles tennis will help increase the longevity of your knee and are preferable over high-impact activities such as jumping, jogging, and skiing.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.